DeividasVal/Visma-QA-task/README.md

 ## Installation Steps
 1. **Download the Application:**
-   - Click on "Releases" on the right side, then download the latest release (.zip file).
+   - Click on "Releases" on the right side, then download the latest release (band_generator.zip file).
     - Extract the ZIP file to your preferred location on your computer.
 2. **Run the application:**
     - Open the extracted folder.